Expedition Coffee Roasters

 Before he ever thought about roasting a single bean, Aaron Grimeau was a petroleum geologist — contracts, drill sites, and coffee cups left three-quarters full until the end of the day.
 Coffee wasn't something he enjoyed.
 It was simply something you got because everyone else was getting one.

 That changed in 2012.
 A colleague in Brisbane said "trust me, try this" — and what arrived in the cup was nothing like anything he'd grown up with.
 No bitterness.
 No need for sugar.
-"I didn't understand that coffee could taste good," he recalls.
+"I finally understood...coffee could taste good." he recalls.

-That one cup sent him down a five-year path: cupping sessions, roasting courses, sensory classes at the Wolff College of Coffee in Brisbane, and friendships with people he still calls mentors.
+That one cup sent him down a long journey: trying new coffees, cupping sessions, roasting courses, sensory classes at the Wolff College of Coffee in Brisbane, and friendships with people he still calls mentors.
 By the time his job ended in 2016, the question had already formed — what if this was the thing?

 Geologist who hated coffee